12 Nov Pennsylvania’s Medicaid Waiver: The Step by Step Enrollment Guide

 - Timeline: Usually within 14 to 45 days.

-STEP 5: PA IEB reviews your Physician’s Certification Form and Functional Eligibility Determination.
+PA IEB reviews your Physician’s Certification Form and Functional Eligibility Determination.

 - PA IEB needs your Physician’s Certification Form and Functional Eligibility Determination within 86 days of the first in-home visit.